msidwell/terraform_classroom/terraform_102.md

 ### 1.2.1.2 Remote State Management

-Terraform defines the [state](https://www.terraform.io/docs/commands/state/index.html) command as a concept that is used for advanced state management.
-Typically, something about your environment configuration must be out of lineage if you’re planning on using these CLI commands.
-This isn’t something that is ideal or normally performed as a regular routine, and it isn’t recommended to directly edit the state file as that will only cause more issues with lineage.
+The Terraform [```state```](https://www.terraform.io/docs/commands/state/index.html) command is a tool used for advanced state management.
+This command is typically reserved for use during complex CI workflows or if something has gone wrong during  a deployment and requires in-epth troubleshooting.
+As such, it isn’t something that is ideal or normally performed as part of a day-to-day workflow, and directly editing the state file outside of the ```state``` command is **highly discouraged** as it can easily corrupt a state file beyond repair.

-Instead, Terraform does the heavy lifting for you that will assess whether a push, move, or any other request can be done and will carefully do so.
+Instead of manual JSON editing, Terraform ```state``` does the heavy lifting for you that will assess whether a push, move, or any other request can be done and will carefully do so.
 In fact, it intentionally creates a backup state file so a simple mistake could be reversible by re-uploading the previous state file.
 It is important to note that this situation applies to both local state files as well as a remote state file in a backend configuration.

-Here’s the usage syntax, if you aren’t familiar already:

 `terraform state \<subcommand\> [options] [args]`